joakin/joakin.github.com/about/index.md

 and some of the stuff I've worked on the [projects page](/projects).
 {% endcomment %}

-I mainly specialize on **front end development**.
+I mainly specialize on **javascript programming** and **front end development**.
 I also consider myself quite capable in the following areas (ordered from better to worse):

   * Ui development
   * Web design